Dear NPN Friends:

 - Network composition: In December, our Partners will explore ways we can foster greater collaboration and resource-sharing within the network.
 And throughout the year, our Partnership committee, Board and staff will be developing a new evaluation process for current and potential Partners.
 We expect to begin a new process in FY20.

 - Quarterly updates: We want to share more about upcoming opportunities, programming changes, highlights from our network and lessons learned in cultural policy and philanthropy.
 Look for in-depth quarterly updates, as well as more regular blog posts and social media stories.

 Thank you to all who have walked this journey of reflection and transformation with us, including the NPN staff and Board of Directors, Strategic Planning Chair Shannon Daut and all who have shared feedback, advice and inspiration throughout this process.
-We are so grateful to the Doris Duke Charitable Foundation, the Andrew W. Mellon Foundation, and the Lambent Foundation for their support of our strategic planning and for being such extraordinary thought partners to NPN.
+We are so grateful to the Doris Duke Charitable Foundation, the Mellon Foundation, and the Lambent Foundation for their support of our strategic planning and for being such extraordinary thought partners to NPN.